Goldbludgeon/clearsavedposts/README.md

 You must install python 3.9 and PRAW v7.1.0!
 If you do not know how a google search will help.

-Copy and save this entire file to "clearposts.py"
+Copy and save the file above.

 Make sure to fill in the username and password fields below.
 Make sure you keep the quotes around the fields.